 Located beneath the ginkgo tree facing Cornelia Hall, the Vietnam Memorial honors the 12 Iona men who gave their lives in the service of peace in Vietnam from 1966-1970.

 World War II and Korea Memorial

-Honors the nine Iona men who gave their lives in World War II and the three Iona men who gave their lives in Korea.
-Inscribed: "They fought the good fight!"
-Located beneath the ginkgo tree facing McSpedon Hall.
+The World War II and Korea Memorial honors the nine Iona men who gave their lives in World War II, and the three Iona men who gave their lives in Korea.
+Located beneath the ginkgo tree facing McSpedon Hall, the Memorial is inscribed with the words: “They fought the good fight!"